ContrastingSounds/Looker-Custom-Vis/financial_report/design_notes.md

 ### mea_details

 Array of column definitions, using the Tabulator column definition structure.
-Concatenated with dim_details and supermeasures to provide the Tabulator object with an array of all columns.
+Concatenated with dim_details and (not yet implemented) supermeasures to provide the Tabulator object with an array of all columns.

 ### table_col_details

-The complete array of column definitions, a concatenation of dim_details, mea_details and supermeasures.
+The complete array of column definitions, a concatenation of ```dim_details```, ```mea_details``` and (not yet implemented) supermeasures.

 ### group_by